Where to Eat in Austin: 27 Top Texas Restaurants

 Austin's Tex-Mex reputation precedes it, but there's more to Mexican food than mounds of melted cheese.
 Fonda San Miguel was one of the trailblazers of regional Mexican cuisine, from the Yucatan (cochinita pibil) to Oaxaca (so many moles).
 It's one of Austin's most-cherished spaces, a distinguished but still casual dining room lined with art that feels distinctly Mexican but at home in Austin.
 It's an excellent place for dinner, but the best time to visit is brunch.
 Reservations are crucial — after 40 years in business, the word is definitely out on the restaurant's impressive spread, which covers the full range of its menu plus a diet-destroying dessert buffet.

 Emmer and Rye

 The lineage of Austin fine dining traces back to Jeffrey’s.
-It opened in sleepy Clarksville, just west of downtown, in 1975 and for years served as the city’s premiere special occasion restaurant.
+It opened in sleepy Clarksville, just west of downtown, in 1975 and for years served as the city’s premier special-occasion restaurant.
 The bones are still the same, but the keys changed hands in 2013 with restaurateur wunderkind Larry McGuire now at the helm.
 Subtle changes give away that there’s fresh ownership (like the Wes Anderson-inspired valet track suits), but the spirit stays the same.
 It’s a place for celebrating with classic American cuisine, including grilled and braised short ribs and pork chops, all sourced from Texas ranches, but it wouldn’t be a visit to Jeffrey’s without a prime, dry-aged steak roasted over live oak.

 Go to: Jeffrey's of Austin